 There are countless activities that teens, parents, caregivers, and teachers can do that don’t involve leaving the house.
 Here’s a list of our favorites:

-- Explore the Nurturing My Mental & Emotional Health activity to help students find strategies to cope with stress and support their mental health.
+- Explore the Nurturing My Mental & Emotional Health and Stressed Out activities to help students find strategies to cope with stress and support their mental health.

 - Take the National Drug & Alcohol IQ Challenge.
 Test students’ knowledge about drugs and alcohol with this short, interactive quiz, available in English and Spanish, that can be used on mobile devices.

-- Play the Kahoot! games with an online class or encourage students to play the games individually.
+- Take the Kahoot! quiz with an online class or encourage students to play individually.

 - Participate in the Drug Facts Challenge!, an interactive game using scientific facts about the brain and addiction, marijuana, vaping, and more.